San Agustin Church

 San Agustin © Ricardo C. Eusebio

 Within Intramuros stands Manila's oldest stone church, San Agustin, which was completed in 1607 and has since survived the ravages of time and successive invasions.
-Legend has it that the church was the only public building left undamaged after a terrible earthquake in 1863, and it has withstood a number of other big earthquakes since.
+The church was the only public building left undamaged after a terrible earthquake in 1863, and it has withstood a number of destructive earthquakes since.

 The Sacristy houses a collection of richly embroidered vestments, and Philippine notables are buried in the crypt.
-The Roman Catholic San Agustin is an active church with regular services and is a very popular wedding venue.
-It is an extremely worthwhile attraction for visitors to Manila.
+San Agustin is an active church with regular services and is a very popular wedding venue; visitors can view the interior of the church for free during mass.

 Address: General Luna St, Manila, Metro Manila, Philippines.

 Telephone: +63 2 527 2746